Carewen/Carewen/README.md

 - 👋 Hi, I’m @Carewen (known as Carmien in the business world).
 My friends call me Carewen, my clients know me as Carmien (because it's complicated :)
+- I'm working on building out phase 1 of LanesFlow.
+It's coming along great.
+3 months into the Python journey, and discovering Django, I'm seeing amazing potential.
 - 👀 I've spent over 12 years as a visual developer with the Nintex Workflow/Forms stack.
 If you've not heard of Nintex it's a visual workflow development tool on the SharePoint stack.
   - My opus (so far) is a business automation system for a ~$300M company that builds multi-family